GuanceCloud/guance-docs/docs/en/datakit/aliyun-access.md

 ## Overview

-If your Guance Cloud access system is deployed on Alibaba Cloud, this guide will guide you to access the data gateway private network from your host DataKit to the Guance cloud platform by subscribing to the computing nest “**Guance Cloud Data Gateway Virtual Internet**” service.
+If your Guance access system is deployed on Alibaba Cloud, this guide will guide you to access the data gateway private network from your host DataKit to the Guance platform by subscribing to the computing nest “**Guance Data Gateway Virtual Internet**” service.

 > Only available for Alibaba Cloud users for now.